romilly/breadboarder/docs/AFFINE.md

 It would be easy to implement matrix-based transformations in Python using numpy, but this would add a significant dependency to *breadboarder*.

-`breadboarder.transformations.arrays` contains a (currently incomplete) implementation of an Array class, modelled on APL arrays.
+`breadboarder.transformations.arrays` contains a partial implementation of an Array class, modelled on APL arrays.

 The implementation is designed for simplicity rather than performance and it contains only those features required by